Tomislav Vlašić: Catholic priest

 Tomislav Vlašić was born in the village of Sovići in the municipality of Grude, Herzegovina.
 He became a Franciscan and was ordained a priest on 26 July 1969 in Frohnleiten, Austria.
 After his ordination, Vlašić served as a chaplain in Humac, Ljubuški and later was appointed president of the Herzegovinian Franciscan residence in Jablanovac in Zagreb, Croatia.
 While in Zagreb, before coming to serve in Medjugorje, Vlašić had an affair with a nun and fathered a son.
 The letters between Vlašić and the nun were discovered by her landlord, who sent them to Cardinal Joseph Ratzinger.
 Ratzinger then revealed the affair to Vlašić's bishop Pavao Žanić.
-In 1987 Vlašić left Medjugorje apparently "to establish the Queen of Peace community in Parma", Italy but also because "it became public knowledge that he had fathered a child with a Franciscan nun and had then tried to cover up the affair."
+In 1987, Vlašić left Medjugorje apparently "to establish the Queen of Peace community in Parma", Italy, but also because "it became public knowledge that he had fathered a child with a Franciscan nun and had then tried to cover up the affair."

 In 1977, Vlašić was named a chaplain for the St. Francis of Assisi church in Čapljina.
-In time he became the pastor of this large congregation, was a noted scholar and seen as the preeminent liturgist in the region.
-In May 1981 Vlašić participated in a meeting of the Catholic charismatic renewal.
-One of the charismatic leaders Sr. Briege McKenna, the well known charismatic healer and nun, told Vlasic that she had a vision of a twin towered church with him surrounded by great crowds.
+In time, he became the pastor of this large congregation, was a noted scholar and seen as the preeminent liturgist in the region.
+In May 1981, Vlašić participated in a meeting of the Catholic charismatic renewal.
+One of the charismatic leaders, Sr. Briege McKenna, the well-known charismatic healer and nun, told Vlašić that she had a vision of a twin-towered church with him surrounded by great crowds.
 Chris Maunder wrote that another leader at the same event, Fr.
-Emiliano Tardif spoke a message to Vlasic as a prophecy: "Do not fear; I am sending you my Mother."
-In June 1981 Our Lady allegedly began appearing in Medjugorje to six adolescents who ranged in age of 10 – 16 years old.
+Emiliano Tardif spoke a message to Vlašić as a prophecy: "Do not fear; I am sending you my Mother."
+In June 1981, Our Lady allegedly began appearing in Medjugorje to six adolescents who ranged in age from 10 to 16 years old.